GVR Report cover Canada Pharmaceutical Market Size, Share & Trends Report

 Disease Insights

-In addition, product launch is another major factor driving the market growth.
-In May 2023, BeiGene, Ltd. received a Notice of Compliance from Health Canada for BRUKINSA (zanubrutinib), a Bruton's tyrosine kinase (BTK) inhibitor, as a treatment for adult patients with chronic lymphocytic leukemia (CLL).
-This marks the fourth approval for BRUKINSA in Canada, having previously been authorized for Waldenström's macroglobulinemia, mantle cell lymphoma, and marginal zone lymphoma.
+In addition, product launches are another major factor driving market growth.
+In May 2023, BeiGene, Ltd. received a Notice of Compliance from Health Canada for BRUKINSA (zanubrutinib), a Bruton's Tyrosine Kinase (BTK) inhibitor, as a treatment for adult patients with Chronic Lymphocytic Leukemia (CLL).
+This marks the fourth approval for BRUKINSA in Canada, following previous authorizations for Waldenström's macroglobulinemia, mantle cell lymphoma, and marginal zone lymphoma.
 CLL, a type of blood cancer, affects over 2,200 individuals in Canada annually, with a higher incidence in men, typically occurring in those over 60, and the average age of diagnosis in the early 70s.

-The parenteral segment is expected to grow at the fastest CAGR during the forecast period.
-This method involves injecting medications directly into the bloodstream, bypassing the digestive system.
+The parenteral segment is anticipated to be the fastest-growing segment over the forecast period.
+This method involves injecting medications directly into the bloodstream, by passing the digestive system.
 It is vital for rapid drug delivery, precise dosing, and conditions that require immediate and consistent blood levels.
 Parenteral routes, including intravenous and intramuscular injections, are essential for critical care, emergency situations, and patients with difficulty swallowing or absorbing oral medications, making them indispensable in modern medicine.

 Formulation Insights